Azure/azurehpc/examples/cycleserver/readme.md

 This example shows how to silently setup a VM with CycleCloud installed and configured, plus installing and configuring the CycleCloue CLI for that instance.

->NOTE: MAKE SURE you have followed the steps in [prerequisite](../../tutorials/prerequisites.md) before proceeding here
+>NOTE: MAKE SURE you have followed the steps in [prerequisite](../../tutorials/prerequisites.md) before proceeding here.

 ## Initialize your environment
 First initialise a new project.
 AZHPC provides the `azhpc-init` command that will help here.
 Running with the `-s` parameter will show all the variables that need to be set, e.g.